Click on the links below to preview selected pages from this course.

 - Primary Coagulation

-- Thromboxane A2 and ADP are exposed as a result of damage to a blood vessel wall, resulting in platelet adhesion and activation.
+- Thromboxane A2 and ADP are exposed because of damage to a blood vessel wall, resulting in platelet adhesion and activation.

 - Platelet Production